Sharp MZ: History

 In 1983, after the most popular home computers appeared in the UK, the Sharp MZ-700 was briefly the 10th best selling machine out of 20 considered, beating the Apple IIe, Atari 800 and TI-99/4A.

-On 21 December 2012, SHARP published PDF files of manuals for the MZ-80 on their official Twitter page.
+In May 2012, Sharp's Japanese Twitter account announced that they had found a copy of an MZ manual in a warehouse, and were hoping to digitize it in the future.
+On 21 December 2012, Sharp's Japanese Twitter account announced that they had published digital copies of manuals for the MZ-80 on their official website.
 It was promoted as a "Christmas present" to fans.
-As of 27 December 2012 the manuals had been downloaded over 1,864,525 times.
-By 28 December 2012, both of the manual PDF files had been downloaded 3,804,756 times.
-Tweets of appreciation were received and many praised the release as a wise decision.

-This Project Started Takafumi Horie tweeted by 15 May 2012 17:51 for SHARP GALAPAGOS together.

-Sharp's Twitter account said "Manual of MZ-80 ...
-Nostalgia for those who know those days ...
-What is that?
-I hope that those who say that will also take a look and feel the enthusiasm of those days together.".

 Products

 The MZ series is divided into several lines, including the text-based MZ-80K series, the graphics-based MZ-80B series, and the MZ-3500/5500 series, based on a completely different architecture.

 In 1982, Sharp's television division released the X1, a completely new computer.
 The X series proved to outsell Sharp's own MZ series, and in response, Sharp released the MZ-1500/2500 machines, which featured powered-up graphics and sound capabilities.
 However, this series saw little marketplace success, and eventually the company abandoned the line in favor of the X68000 series.

-The MZ name lives on as the initials of two of Sharp's most well-known products: the Mebius line of PCs, and the Zaurus line of personal digital assistants.